cliche818/payroll-import-challenge/README.md

 ##### Models
-EmployeeTime - represents each line in the imported csv + additional information (used for generating payroll report)
+EmployeeTime - represents each line in the imported csv + additional information (used for generating payroll report) TimeReport - response each csv file uploaded and related info

 ##### Non database models
 EmployeePeriodPayrollReport - represents each line in the generated report (hold data and help with displaying)